 - Unavailable documentation – required documentation has not been received (statements, death certificates, medical reports, etc.)

 - Many more excuses – there are many other excuses that insurance companies use to deny, delay or underpay claims.

 The law gets complicated quickly and trying to fight a large insurance company without a lawyer is very difficult.
 We know the law.
 The Law Offices of Scott Glovsky has been filing cases against insurance companies since 1999.
 We have beaten the largest insurance companies in California in trial.

 Your Rights When A Life Insurance Claim Is Denied

 Generally, an insurance company must have policies and procedures in place to review and pay claims.
-They must investigate claims, determine coverage and pay proper values.
-They must follow applicable laws and regulations.
-When they violate one or more of these, they may be acting in bad faith.
+It must investigate claims, determine coverage and pay proper values.
+It must follow applicable laws and regulations.
+When it violates one or more of these, it may be acting in bad faith.

 How Life Insurance Denial Attorneys Can Help You